krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 [105,402s][info ][safepoint   ] Safepoint "ThreadDump", Time since last: 159020 ns, Reaching safepoint: 29524545 ns, At safepoint: 160702 ns, Total: 29685247 ns
 ```

 _Reaching safepoint_ contains the time to safepoint.
-Most of the time it is **<15 ms** but we also see one outlier:
+Most of the time, it is **<15 ms**, but we also see one outlier:
 **29 ms**.
 Async-profiler in ```--ttsp``` mode collects samples between:

 - ```SafepointSynchronize::begin```, and
 - ```RuntimeService::record_safepoint_synchronized```

-During that time our application threads are trying to reach a safepoint:
+During that time, our application threads are trying to reach a safepoint:
 ([HTML](/assets/async-demos/tts.html){:target="_blank"})

 ![alt text](/assets/async-demos/tts.png "flames")

 We can see that most of the gathered samples are executing ```arraycopy```, invoked from ```TtsController```.
-The time to safepoint issues that I approach so far are:
+The time to safepoint issues that I have approached so far are:

 - **arraycopy** - as in our example
 - **old JDK + loops** - since JDK 11u4 we have an _loop strip mining_ optimization working correctly (after fixing
   [JDK-8220374](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8220374){:target="_blank"}), before that if you had
   a counted loop, it could be compiled without any check for safepoint
 - **swap** - when your application thread executes some work in _thread_in_vm_ state (after calling some native method),
-  and during that execution it waits for some pages to be swapped in/out, that can slow down reaching the safepoint
+  and during that execution, it waits for some pages to be swapped in/out, which can slow down reaching the safepoint

-For the **arraycopy** issue the solution is to copy larger arrays by some custom method, that might use **arraycopy** for smaller sub arrays.
+The solution for the **arraycopy** issue is to copy larger arrays by some custom method, which might use **arraycopy** for smaller sub-arrays.
-It will be a bit slower, but will not slow down the whole application when reaching a safepoint is required.
+It will be a bit slower, but it will not slow down the whole application when reaching a safepoint is required.

-For the **swap** issue, just disable swap.
+For the **swap** issue, just disable the swap.

 ## Methods
 {: #methods }

-Async-profiler can instrument a method, so we can see all the stack traces with this method on the top.
+Async-profiler can instrument a method so that we can see all the stack traces with this method on the top.
 To achieve that, async-profiler uses instrumentation.

 **Big warning**: It's already pointed out in the README of the profiler that if you are not running
 the profiler from ```agentpath```, then the first instrumentation of a Java method can result in a code
 cache flush.
-It’s not the fault of the async-profiler, it’s the nature of all instrumentation-based profilers
+It’s not the fault of the async-profiler; it’s the nature of all instrumentation-based profilers
 combined with JVM’s code.
 Here is a comment from the [JVM sources](https://github.com/openjdk/jdk/blob/master/src/hotspot/share/prims/jvmtiRedefineClasses.cpp#L4078){:target="_blank"}:

 // Deoptimize all compiled code that depends on the classes redefined.